 Here is an example of a project management report from Databox.
 SMBs that use Asana as their go-to project management software can gain visibility into all of their key milestones and tasks within projects with this dashboard.
 You can browse more project management dashboards here.

 In addition, if you have a client service business, like an agency, and charge based on billable hours, you may use project management tools like Harvest to drill down even further by creating employee productivity dashboards.

 This is an example of an employee productivity report that helps agencies keep track of total billable vs. non-billable hours from Harvest.
 Browse more employee time tracking dashboards here,

 Savvy general managers, operations managers, or COO will package all of these reports into an overview report on an annual basis for the CEO and CFO.
 So, they can get a high-level overview of the business in just 10-15 minutes.

 Alex Uriarte from 1-800 Injured shares why are annual reports important: “I believe that the most important report for SMB owners is the annual report.
 An annual report’s main purpose is to show you what your organization has accomplished in the previous year.
 If the financial data are in your favor, you may also use this type of performance report as a marketing tool to get people excited about your company, especially potential investors and customers.
 Annual reports to the Securities and Exchange Commission are required by law for publicly traded companies (SEC).”

 Here is an example of an annual marketing report from Databox.
 This dashboard gives an overview of the annual metrics from your HubSpot account, including sales, email, traffic, and contacts.
 Browse more business dashboards here.

 In sum, getting into the habit of creating weekly or monthly business reports can give you a holistic view of the business at any given moment as well as capitalize on trends and get ahead of potential problems before they snowball out of control.

-If you want to see more dashboard examples and templates for accurate data reporting, check out template gallery.
+If you want to see more dashboard examples for accurate financial performance reporting, check out our public templates.